 The best methods at this point for fighting the opioid crisis are raising public awareness and encouraging treatment for those who are struggling.
 Due to poor accessibility to substance abuse treatment in New Jersey, those struggling with opioid dependency may need to look for an out-of-state option.

-The Dunes East Hampton offers substance abuse counseling and treatment out of a luxurious property in New York.
+The Dunes East Hampton offers substance abuse treatment and counseling out of a luxury rehab center in New York.
 Our Hamptons location can offer respite and freedom from negative influences for out-of-state clients.

 Want to take a more in-depth look at the prescription drug epidemic on a national level?
 Click below: